poi-bundler/website/docs/guide/transforms.md

 ## Reason and OCaml

 You can use [Reason](https://reasonml.github.io/) and OCaml modules (`.re` or `.ml` files) in your app with no configs.
-The only requirement is that you must install [bs-platform](https://yarnpkg.com/en/package/bs-platform) as a dev dependency in your project and run it in parallel with Poi.
+The only requirement is that you must install [bs-platform](https://yarnpkg.com/en/package/bs-platform) as a dev dependency in your project and run it with Poi.

 __📝 package.json__: